Original Research ARTICLE

 Materials and Methods

 Our data was collected from the Human Connectome Project (HCP) database, an open-source database aiming to provide deep examination of the human brain connectome (Van Essen et al., 2013).
 The HCP is the result of efforts of co-investigators from the University of California, Los Angeles, Martinos Center for Biomedical Imaging at Massachusetts General Hospital (MGH), Washington University, and the University of Minnesota.
 The present study analyzes rs-fMRI data collected from the HCP database after the HCP S500 + MEG2 data release, between the first six quarterly releases (Q1–Q6), with few cases also collected in Q7 and later.
 Functional magnetic resonance imaging (fMRI) data was initially acquired from 492 healthy subjects at rest with eyes open with relaxed fixation on a projected bright cross-hair on a dark background (and presented in a darkened room) (Van Essen et al., 2013).
 All subjects with psychiatric history, extensive substance use and hard alcohol history have been removed since the cerebellum is heavily impacted by alcohol abuse/dependence (Sullivan et al., 2010) and there is also evidence to suggest that the cerebellum is impacted by marijuana as well (Block et al., 2000; Lopez-Larson et al., 2011; Solowij et al., 2011).
 Moreover, additional information related to siblings and twins have been obtained.
 The population has been restricted to only one member of a sibling/twin pair so as to overcome shared variance issues.
-Crystallized IQ scores were obtained per subject prior to scanning.
-Finally, subjects were separated based on their crystallized IQ scores into two groups as described in the following section.
+Fluid IQ scores were obtained per subject prior to scanning.
+Finally, subjects were separated based on their fluid IQ scores into two groups as described in the following section.

 IQ Groups Formation